-The findings of existing trials of planned caesarean section performed for medical indications versus planned vaginal birth are not applicable to situations where there are no medical reasons, because caesarean mortality and morbidity is confounded by pre-existing obstetric or general medical conditions (that is, European Mode 1999).
+The findings of existing trials of planned caesarean section performed for medical indications versus planned vaginal birth are not applicable to situations where there are no medical reasons, because caesarean mortality and morbidity is confounded by preexisting obstetric or general medical conditions (that is, European Mode 1999).
 The use of data from observational studies of planned caesarean for non-medical reason and planned vaginal birth seems at present inconclusive.
 For example, in the UK, the most recent data suggest that the estimated case fatality rate per million maternities and risk ratio for elective caesarean section were twice that for vaginal birth.
 However, this was not statistically significant and "it cannot be concluded that caesarean section is necessarily more dangerous than vaginal birth" (Hall 2001); particularly as the number of elective caesarean sections performed for medical indications was unclear.

-The extent to which performing a randomised controlled trial of planned caesarean section for non-medical reasons versus planned vaginal birth would provide sufficient evidence to assess the risks and benefits of all relevant outcomes is debatable (Mccourt 2004).
+The extent to which performing a randomised controlled trial of planned caesarean section for non-medical reasons versus planned vaginal birth would provide sufficient evidence to assess the risks and benefits of all relevant outcomes is debatable (McCourt 2004).
 Furthermore, to discuss the possibility of such a trial not only raises important methodological questions, but also introduces significant moral concerns about the ethics of undertaking a trial where women randomised to the intervention arm would receive surgery in the absence of a medical indication.
+Such issues have been raised by health professionals (Lavender 2005) and women (Lavender 2009), in the UK.